Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Ohio Stats and Trends

-- Ohio has eclipsed the over/under in 36.4% of its opportunities this year (four times in 11 games with a set point total).
+- Ohio has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- Ohio is 3-0 against the spread and 3-0 overall in games when it scores more than 32.5 points.
+- When Ohio puts up more than 32.5 points, it is 3-0 against the spread and 3-0 overall.

-- When Ohio churns out more than 387.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Ohio piles up more than 387.7 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Bobcats have turned the ball over 13 times this season, two fewer than the Falcons have forced (15).
+- This year, the Bobcats have 13 turnovers, two fewer than the Falcons have takeaways (15).

 - Find the latest spread and moneyline odds for Ohio at SISportsbook.